Electrical safety audits

 If you are an employer (other than an electrical contractor), who employs electrical workers (including apprentices) or engages electrical contractors, then you have an obligation under the Act to ensure that their business or undertaking when working with electricity is conducted in safe way.

 The electrical safety inspector will look at whether you and your workers are working in a manner that is safe with electricity and protects other people and property from electrical risk.
-This audit can help to educate you on your obligations and requirements as an employer and provide you with useful information.
+This audit can help to educate you on your duties and requirements as an employer and provide you with useful information.

 Air conditioning industry

 The electrical safety inspector may carry out an audit on you if you are an air conditioning installer who does not hold an electrical contractor licence.
 The inspector will make sure that you (and your workers) are working with electricity in a manner that is safe and that other people and property are free from electrical risk.
-The audit is an opportunity to educate you on your obligations and requirements and let you know where you may find useful information.
+The audit is an opportunity to educate you on your duties and requirements and let you know where you may find useful information.

 The electrical safety inspector may audit you if you do not hold an electrical contractor licence but are a workplace whose business operations include repairing electrical equipment.
 The aim is to make sure that you and your workers are working with electricity in a manner that is safe and that other people and property are free from electrical risk.
 The inspector will make sure that you are fulfilling the licensing requirements and the safe systems of work in accordance with the Act.